Advisory speed limit: Germany

 In Germany, the Autobahn-Richtgeschwindigkeits-Verordnung (Directive on Reference Speed on Motorways), introduced in 1974, recommends a speed of no more than 130 km/h for autobahns and similar roads, whose lanes are separated by a median or which have at least two lanes per direction, provided there are no traffic signs posting a lower speed limit.

-Until 31 August 2009, a different reference speed could be posted by the traffic signs number 380 and 381, according to §42 of the German traffic code (Straßenverkehrsordnung, StVO), as seen above.
+Until 31 August 2009, a different reference speed could be posted by the traffic signs number 380 and 381, according to §42 of the German traffic code (Straßenverkehrs-Ordnung, StVO), as seen above.
 As these traffic signs were only rarely used, they have been abolished, and were fully removed by 31 October 2022.

 New Zealand

 Advisory speeds are not legal speed limits.
 Advisory speeds end in 5 to avoid confusion with mandatory speed limits, which end in 0.
 The limits are established at 0.22g lateral g-force to fall well within the minimum static rollover threshold of 0.35g.